Old brick cistern discovered on a residential property

 Introduction

 Discovering an old cistern in your yard can be an intriguing and unexpected find.
 Whether you stumbled upon it by hitting a cast iron cap or noticed a deepening hole lined with bricks, these historical structures were once a crucial part of early infrastructure.
-This guide will help you understand what options you have if you uncover an old cistern, including steps to restore it or replace it, ensuring it becomes a functional and valuable part of your property.
+This guide will help you understand what options you have if you uncover an old cistern, including steps to restore it or replace it.

 Restoring an Old Cistern